 13 of 30

 Georgian Green Sherbet Dish

 The Georgian pattern of Depression glass is occasionally referred to as the "Lovebirds" pattern.
-This 3-inch footed sherbet dish made in green glass is from the Federal Glass Company and is dated to 1931 to 1936.
+This 3-inch footed sherbet dish made in the green glass is from the Federal Glass Company and is dated from 1931 to 1936.